mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 Some benefits/drawbacks:

 -   Single source of truth
 -   Need to make sure generated schemas and code stay in sync!

-#### Generating JSON Schemas from example JSON input

--   Doesn’t use the type information you have already defined in your TypeScript code
--   Can lead to errors if there is a mismatch between the input JSON you provide and the types
--   Need to make sure generated schemas and code stay in sync!

 ### Transpilation